lys-devel/lys/docs/_build/html/_sources/tutorials/cui.rst.txt

 Use Python interpreter
 ---------------------------

-1. After staring *lys*, you see the main window.
+1. After starting *lys*, you see the main window.

 .. image:: ./image_cui/overview.png